-- Forest Discovery – SCCM 2012 has a new discovery method which discovers other forest in the network.
+- Forest Discovery – SCCM 2012 has a new discovery method that discovers another forest in the network.

-MP:- It is a primary point of contact between Configuration Manager Clients and the Configuration Manager Site server.
+Ans: MP:- It is a primary point of contact between Configuration Manager Clients and the Configuration Manager Site Server.

 DP:- It is a point that stores packages for clients to install.

 FSP:- A fallback status point helps you monitor client installation and identify the clients that are unmanaged because they cannot communicate with their management point.

 Reporting Service Point:- A reporting services point integrates with SQL Server Reporting Services to create and manage reports for Configuration ManageApplication Catalog web service point.

 Application Catalog web service point:- It provides software information to the Application Catalog website from the Software Library.